ssebestyen-sovrn/market-model/README.md

 ## How It Works

-1. When the user clicks the "Analyze Market Data" button, the application fetches news stories and market data.
+1. When the user clicks the "Analyze Market Data" button, the application fetches news stories and market data through server-side API routes.
 2. It analyzes the sentiment of the news and correlates it with market movements.
 3. Based on these correlations, it makes predictions about future price movements.
 4. The results are displayed in charts and cards, making it easy for users to understand the relationships between news and stock prices.